thomasyang44/sko-tech-academy/docs/deploy/overview.md

 To perform a CP4BA installation as part of Tech Academy you'll need to perform the following steps:

-1. Update the Daffy environment file
+1. Update the Daffy environment file and configuration
 2. Build the Openshift cluster on IBM Cloud using the Daffy OCP build command
 3. Install the CP4BA Operators using the Daffy Cp4BA build command
 4. Create the CP4BA instance using the Daffy service command